Release

 March 28, 2025Topcon to Accelerate Growth through Management Buyout with KKR and JIC Capital

-Updated on September 11, 2025
+Updated on September 19, 2025

 Q1.What is management buyout (MBO)?

-It is currently planned that TK Co., Ltd. (100% subsidiary of TK Holdings Co., Ltd. owned by KKR) will become a tender offeror (the “Tender Offeror”) and acquire the Company’s share certificates (common shares, share options, and ADRs) through tender offer (the “Tender Offer”).
-After participating in the Tender Offer, our President and CEO, Takashi Eto, intends to reinvest a portion of the proceeds he receives from the Tender Offer into TK Holdings Co., Ltd. For further details, please refer to our release.
-(Also posted on this page)
+A management buyout (MBO) generally refers to a transaction in which a tender offeror is an officer of the target company (including a tender offeror conducts a tender offer at the request of an officer of the target company and has common interests with the officer).
+(Rule 441 of Securities Listing Regulations) TK Co., Ltd. (100% subsidiary of TK Holdings Co., Ltd. owned by KKR) has become a tender offeror (the “Tender Offeror”).
+Following the acquisition through the tender offer of the Company’s common shares, share options, and ADRs (the “Tender Offer”), our President and CEO, Takashi Eto, intends to reinvest a portion of the proceeds he receives from the Tender Offer into TK Holdings Co., Ltd. For further details, please refer to our release.
+(This information is also available on this page.)

 Q2.What are the processes for determining final MBO partner?